How long does it take for a crystal to form?

-If you are looking for the shape of quartz crystals with golden-yellow needle-shaped rutile inclusions, rutilated quartz crystals are the answer.
-However, the process that forms quartz crystals is very complex and requires immense pressure to form these crystals over the years. .
+If you are looking for quartz crystals with golden-yellow needle-shaped rutile inclusions, rutilated quartz crystals are the answer.

 Maya Mceachern